prashant-aggarwal/aws-infrastructure-capstone-project/3_create_website_terraform/README.md

 5. Moved hard coded values to variables as much as possible.

 Improvement required:
 1. Currently, the EC2 instances are getting launched with public IPs because they are using the same subnets as those of ALB.
-This can be avoided by creating private subnets and attaching these to the Auto Scaling group instead.
+This can be avoided by creating private subnets and attaching these to the Auto Scaling group instead - Completed by adding NAT Gateways in public subnets, creating private route tables and using private subnets for ASGs.
-2. Replace the old school space invader with a modern looking website or animation.
+2. Replace the old school space invader with a modern looking website or animation - Completed by using another space invader game.